Take the plunge to living the expat lifestyle.

-As a trailing spouse, how do you fill your days
+As a trailing spouse, what do you do all day?

 As a trailing spouse, I’m often asked, “So, what do you do all day?”
-A question that use to confuse and offend me.
-Especially when the tone of the question seemed, judgy.
+A question that used to confuse and offend me.
 Before moving to Singapore I was never asked that question.
 When I moved from Virginia to California – NO ONE asked me that question.
-And I’m surmising of why, is, because I had a job.
+And I’m surmising because I had a job.

-Yet I can see the question, of what I do all day, from the perspective that I don’t have an employer and children.
+Understandably, I can see the, ‘what do you do all day?’ question.
+From the perspective that I don’t have an employer and children.
 It’s a valid inquiry.